simalexan/battlecamp/README.md

 # Wardley Maps BattleCamp

 A Wardley Map BattleCamp is an advanced Wardley Map workshop dedicated to teaching and training people (and robots!) to do Gameplay.
-It's purpose is to show that there are other important phases of the Wardley Map Strategy Cycle, such as "Climactic Patterns", "Doctrine" and "Gameplay".
+Its purpose is to show that there are other important phases of the Wardley Map Strategy Cycle, such as "Climatic Patterns", "Doctrine" and "Gameplay".

 The **focus** of this workshop is **on playing the "game"**.
-It's goal is to help attendees to utilize all of the phases of Warley Map Strategy Cycle and understand that you will be doing all of the phases in a real-life scenario.
+Its goal is to help attendees to utilize all of the phases of Wardley Map Strategy Cycle and understand that you will be doing all of the phases in a real-life scenario.

 **You should do all of the phases**.

 Not:

-- "Im just going to do a gameplay move"
+- "I'm just going to do a gameplay move"
-- "Im just going to do a map"
+- "I'm just going to do a map"
-- "Im just going to predict based on a map and some climactic patterns"
+- "I'm just going to predict based on a map and some climatic patterns"
-- "Im just going to optimize a bit my company using the Doctrines"
+- "I'm just going to optimize a bit my company using the Doctrines"

 The purpose is to do all of the phases and to practice them.